 Hoping for the entrée, we barely get a free sample.

 But what if our cravings and our deepest hungers aren’t the same thing?
 What if our cravings pointed to an even deeper longing than we thought?

-And it is truly beautiful.The fungus left black lines (or “spalting”) that trace the curve of the wood grain, separating deep red hues from pale gold areas where the fungus discolored the tree.
+Growing up, I (Brad) used to swing on a tire from a massive American Pin-oak in my mom’s backyard.
+When it started to die from a fungus, we cut it down, kiln-dried it over several months, and then cut the wood into planks to build the mother-of-all dining tables.The fungus left black lines (or “spalting”) that trace the curve of the wood grain, separating deep red hues from pale gold fields where the fungus caused discoloration.
+There’s a subtle but powerful irony that the same thing that caused this tree’s death also brought out a hidden beauty.
 Over the last several years, that table has been the constant host of quiet dinners and crazy parties.
 It has witnessed tears of celebration and sorrow, sighs of contentment and helplessness.
 It has been the setting of severe grief and loss, but also remarkable personal breakthroughs and reconciled marriages.

 In short, it has been the single greatest catalyst of flourishing in our home.